pushkarcode/Two_good_co-project/README.md

 # Two_good_co-project
-I create this animated website using gsap and scroolltigger and others like locomotive js.
+I created this animated website using gsap and scroolltigger and others like locomotive js.